 The UK government gave 108 export licenses for military and non-military-controlled goods to Israel from 7 October 2023 (when Israel's war with Hamas began) and 31 May 2024, out of which 42 licenses related to military goods.
 Elbit, for instance, won a January 2024 GBP 25,000 contract to supply training and simulation equipment to a multi-national air exercise featuring NATO countries, US and Lithuanian soldiers.
-On the countries of the countri
+10